 1. J. K. Rowling

-Rowling endured a series of misfortunes in short succession, which included the loss of her mother.
-Two months after the birth of her daughter, Rowling separated from her husband, with whom she was living in Portugal.
-She returned to the United Kingdom with her infant daughter, took out a restraining order against him, filed for divorce, and lived in poverty while continuing to write the first book of her phenomenally successful Harry Potter series.
+Rowling endured a series of misfortunes in short succession.
+She lost her mother.
+Later, 2 months after the birth of her daughter, Rowling separated from her husband, with whom she was living in Portugal.
+She returned to the United Kingdom with her infant daughter, took out a restraining order against her husband, and filed for divorce.
+She lived in poverty while writing the first book of her phenomenally successful Harry Potter series.